Working in an electrical system requires an electrician glove and sleeve, this is to prevent electric shock and other hazards.

-This is a multipurpose electrician work glove that offers protection against cuts and arc flash hazards.
+This is a multipurpose glove for electrical work that offers protection against cuts and arc flash hazards.
 It is also resistant to flames, and can hardly catch fire.
 Very flexible and easy to work with.

 The only downside of the glove is that it stiffs during first use.

-For more details, current price and customers review of the rubber glove, check here on Amazon
+For more details, current price, and customer review of the rubber glove, check here on Amazon

-It is also suitable for lineman work, electrical contractor and high voltage operations.
+It is also suitable for lineman work, electrical contractors, and high voltage operations.